 Katie joined Petco after nearly a decade holding numerous B2C and B2B marketing positions at HP, including Head of Global Marketing for Z by HP.
 In this role, she led brand development, marketing strategy, product positioning, partner marketing, agency management and integrated campaigns across 170 countries.

 Katie’s work has earned recognition by Cannes Lions, CLIO Awards and Effie Awards.
 Katie holds a bachelor’s degree in management from Purdue University.
 She is based at Petco’s National Support Center in San Diego.

-O’Hara is a graduate of the College of the Holy.
-Cross with a bachelor’s in English literature.
-She is an independent director of CIIG Merger Corp (NADSAQ:CIICU) and serves on the Columbia University Neurology Advisory Council.
-O’Hara has been a trustee of the Signature Theatre Company since 2012 where she serves on the Executive Committee and chairs the Nominating Committee.
+O'Hara is a graduate of the College of the Holy Cross with a bachelor's in English literature.
+She serves on the board of directors of Arrival (Nasdaq: ARVL) and the Columbia University Medical Center Neurology Advisory Council.

 Chief Marketing and Communications Officer, MasterCard

 Raja Rajamannar is the Chief Marketing & Communications Officer of MasterCard.
 He is also the President of its Healthcare division.
 He is responsible for building the MasterCard brand, driving business for MasterCard products and services and advancing sustainable competitive differentiation for the company.
 He also serves on the Board of Directors of PPL Corporation, a Fortune 500 power generation and utilities company, and on the board of the Ad Council.